-- To Understand the do's and don't's of effective communication. - Know about Pronunce the sounds effectively. - To Explain the figures of speech and direct/indirect speech. - Know to Write effectively mails and other written communications. - Will be able to Present a topic in a gathering.
+- To Understand the do's and don't's of effective communication. - Know about Pronunce the sounds effectively. - To Explain the figures of speech and direct/indirect speech. - Know to write effectively mails and other written communications. - Will be able to Present a topic in a gathering.

-COs Course Outcomes Blooms Level CO1 Communicate effectively to meet the people, ask question and make friends.
-Understand CO2 Understand the do's and don't's of effective communication.
-Apply CO3 Pronunce the sounds effectively.
-Apply CO4 Explain the figures of speech and direct/indirect speech.
-Understand CO5 Write effectively mails and other written communications.
-Apply CO6 Present a topic in a gathering.
+COs Course Outcomes Blooms Level CO1 To communicate effectively to meet the people, ask questions and make friends.
+Understand CO2 To understand the do's and don't's of effective communication.
+Apply CO3 To pronounce the sounds effectively.
+Apply CO4 To explain the figures of speech and direct/indirect speech.
+Understand CO5 To write effective emails and other written communications.
+Apply CO6 To present a topic in a gathering.
 Understand